pivotal/docs-tap/application-accelerator/creating-accelerators/creating-accelerators.md

 For more detail on the use of fragments, see [InvokeFragment transform](transforms/invoke-fragment.md).

-## <a id="air-gapped-instructions"></a>Setting up Accelerator in an air gapped environment
+## <a id="air-gapped-instructions"></a>Setting up Accelerator in an air-gapped environment

-Follow these steps to set up accelerators in an air gapped environment:
+Follow these steps to set up accelerators in an air-gapped environment:

 1. Create the certificate for the private Git repository in the accelerator system namespace: